astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 - Better organize your deployment and DAGs.
 - Optimize resource usage and task execution efficiency.

-While this best practice guide focuses on writing Airflow DAGs for Astro, all [general Airflow best practices](https://docs.astronomer.io/learn/dag-best-practices) are also recommended.
+This guide describes best practices for taking advantage of Astro features when writing DAGs.
+While this focuses on writing Airflow DAGs for Astro, all [general Airflow best practices](https://docs.astronomer.io/learn/dag-best-practices) are also recommended.

 :::info New to Airflow?